Peace & Justice Education

 One of the organizations that offers great support to a prioress in this country, and in turn to her community, is the American Conference of Benedictine Prioresses, which meets annually in late January or February.
 At the 2017 CBP meeting forty-eight prioresses and federation presidents from the US, Mexico, the Bahamas, and Canada gathered to pray, reflect, and dialogue.
+An important item on their agenda is Peace & Justice Education.
 One important consideration was approval of a statement on racism, in response to this on-going social sin and its effects.
 It is from the Benedictine practice of hospitality and respect for every person that the prioresses wrote this statement and now share it with others, to encourage awareness and to promote personal conversion and systemic change (Click here for the statement below in PDF form).

 Prioresses’ Statement on Racism